Radiology Hringbraut and Fossvogur

 Important:

 It is not recommended to examine pregnant women unless necessary.
-Tell your doctor if you are pregnant.
+Tell your doctor if you are pregnant or think you might be pregnant.

 Purpose: